The video below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 The warnings and reports are important.
 It’s Google’s way of telling you about the health of your site from the point of view of the Googlebot.

 Do join Bing Webmaster.
-Much of what is said above applies to Bing Webmaster.
+Much of what is said about Google Search Console applies to Bing Webmaster Tools.

 List your Business on Google, Bing and Facebook

 Essential If you serve a local community.
 And, even if you don’t operate locally, get set up on Google My Business, and Bing Places for Business and get a Facebook Business Page.

 This all helps your online presence.

 To say that Social Media is very important for SEO is incorrect.

 But it is doesn’t have a huge impact on how Google ranks Your Webpage in the SERP.